r-forge/exams/jekyll/pages/templates.md

 ---

 Brief descriptions of all exercise templates shipped within the R/exams package.
-Exercise templates along their PDF and HTML output can be downloaded and inspected as inspiration for new exercises.
+Exercise templates along with their PDF and HTML output can be downloaded and inspected as inspiration for new exercises.
 Demo code for replication is also included.